Kinesis Silver (KAG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kinesis Silver Historical Price

-According to the latest data gathered on Kinesis Silver live price page, the current price of Kinesis Silver is 32.28USD.
-The circulating supply of Kinesis Silver(KAG) is 3.82M KAG , giving it a market capitalization of $122.86M.
+According to the latest data gathered on Kinesis Silver live price page, the current price of Kinesis Silver is 32.65USD.
+The circulating supply of Kinesis Silver(KAG) is 3.82M KAG , giving it a market capitalization of $124.71M.

 The Kinesis Silver Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.